Graduate Degree Type

 Conclusion: Hypofractionated treatment regimens offer patients better long-term biochemical disease-free survival.
 Although patients may experience acute side effects earlier, and at an increased level, those side effects typically resolve more quickly than with conventional treatment delivery.

 Sammon, Kristina, "Dosimetric Comparison of Hypofractionated Prostate Radiation with Simultaneous Integrated Boost and Conventional Fractionation with Sequential Boost" (2020).
-Masters Projects.
+Culminating Experience Projects.
 11.